Skip to main content

 ❄️ Why Gentleness Works

-By lowering the bar to something doable, you actually raise the chance of success.
+Big resolutions often depend on motivation—and motivation fades.
+Gentle habits work differently.
+They rely on rhythm, and rhythm endures.
+By lowering the bar to something genuinely doable, you quietly increase the chance of success.

 ✨ A Personal Reflection